-Preparing for Your Treatment
+Preparing For Your Treatment

 If you currently smoke, then stopping smoking before you start your radiotherapy is one of the best things you can do to help yourself.
 Smoking can worsen side effects from Radiotherapy and also limit the effectiveness of treatment.

-There is help available to support you to stop smoking.
+There is help available to support you.

 QUIT 51 Stop Smoking Service.
 Please ring 0800 622 6968 OR text 'smokefree' to 66777 to refer yourself to the service.